-No Codo Traction Pump Description No Code Alarm name (T) (P) [·] Cause Troubleshooting 47 F4 Software Error 0 0 CAN BUS LINE of ACE2 is in CAN BUS LINE OFF condition.
+No Codo Traction Pump Description INO Code Alarm name (T) (P) [] Cause Troubleshooting 47 F4 Software Error 0 0 CAN BUS LINE of ACE2 is in CAN BUS LINE OFF condition.
 Check CAN BUS connection.
 If CAN BUS connection is ok replace the logic of ACE2.
 48 F5 Wrong Ram memory 0 0 The algorithm implemented to check the main RAM registers finds a wrong contents: the register is "dirty".
 This alarm inhibit the machine operations.
-Try to switch the key off and then on, if the alarm is still present replace the ACE2 logic board.
 49 F6 AUX Driv.
 Open 0 0 The AUX coil driver is not able to drive the load.
 The device itself or its driving circuit is damaged.
 This type of fault is not related to external components; replace the ACE2 logic board.
-50 F7 Data Acquisition 0 0 Date communication is now processing.If this alarm occurs.
-When sensor setting procedure, after finishing the procedure recycle the key.
+50 F7 Data Acquisition 0 0 Date communication is now processing.
+If this alarm occurs.
+When sensor setting procedure, after finishing the procedure, recycle the key.
 51 F8 NO CAN MSG.
-0 0 Controller doesn't receive any message from CAN line Check the CAN line connect wiring is ok.
-Check the commun with all controllers (display T MENU → MONITORING→cl controller→H/W VER, S/W VER. communication is not availabel, H/M S/W VER will be blank.)
+0 0 Controller doesn't receive any message from CAN line Check the CAN line connection.
+If wiring is ok.
+Check the communication with all controllers (display TRUCK MENU→MONITORING→choose controller→H/W VER, S/W VER.
+If CAN communication is not availabel, H/W VER, S/W VER will be blank.)
 53 FA Thermic Sens.
 KO 0 0 The output of the controller thermal sensor is out of range.
 This type of fault is not related to external components; replace the controller.
 54 FB Wrong Set BAT.
 0 0 The battery voltage does not correspond to SET BATTERY programming Check the battery type setting and battery status.
 55 FD Slip Profile 0 0 There is an error on the choice of the parameters of the slip profile.
+Ask to the engineer at the development department.
 56 FE AUX Driv.
 Shrt.
 0 0 The driver of the auxiliary coil is shorted.
 Check if there is a short or a low impedance pull-down between NEB/NAUX (CNA#18) and -BATT.
 The driver circuit is damaged in the logic board, which has to be replaced.